ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional "anchor_cnf" parameter.
 The parameter can be used in an access token response sent by the AS (see {{Section 5.8.2 of RFC9200}}), in reply to an access token request sent to the token endpoint by C.

-The "anchor_cnf" parameter is OPTIONAL in an access token response, if the token type is "pop" and asymmetric keys are used.
-Otherwise, the "anchor_cnf" parameter MUST NOT be present.
+The "anchor_cnf" parameter is OPTIONAL to include in an access token response, if the token type is "pop" and asymmetric keys are used.
+Otherwise, the "anchor_cnf" parameter MUST NOT be included.

+Also, the "anchor_cnf" parameter MUST NOT be included if the issued access token is not the first one of a new token series.

 This parameter specifies information about the public keys of trust anchors, which C can use to validate the public key of the RS/RSs included in the audience for which the access token is issued.
 This parameter can be used when the access token is issued for an audience including one RS or multiple RSs.

 If this parameter is absent, either the RS/RSs in the audience do not use a public key, or the AS knows that C can validate the public key of such RS/RSs without additional information (e.g., C has already obtained the required public keys of the involved trust anchors from the AS or through other means).

-If present, this parameter MUST encode a non-empty CBOR array that MUST be treated as a set, i.e., the order of its elements has no meaning.
+If included, this parameter MUST encode a non-empty CBOR array that MUST be treated as a set, i.e., the order of its elements has no meaning.
 Each element of the CBOR array specifies the public key of one trust anchor, which can be used to validate the public key of at least one RS included in the audience for which the access token is issued.
 Each element of the CBOR array MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

 Any of the public keys conveyed in the "anchor_cnf" parameter may be provided together with information such as the public key algorithm and use (e.g., specified by means of the parameters "alg" and "key_ops" in a COSE_Key structure).
 If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used or with the public keys to validate and the way to validate those.